Reverse Mortgage

 A borrower can choose a suitable interest rate regime from the fixed and floating options based on the market trends.

-Tax benefit on reverse mortgage loan
+Tax deductions on reverse mortgage

 Tax-free earnings are one of the typical reverse mortgage benefits that retirees can enjoy.
 As per the Section 10(43) of the Income Tax Act 1961, the pay-outs received by a senior citizen, either as a lump sum or through periodic payments is not treated as an income.
 Hence, payments from the financing facility are non-taxable.